adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: The application delivers a more accurate kickoff experience for adventures that begin with both narrative and mechanical elements, presenting them together as a single unit.

+### Phase 16: Advanced Ingestion & Metadata

+-   **Milestone 52: Implement Markdown Structural Pre-Analysis**
+    -   **Goal**: Improve the contextual integrity of chunks ingested from Markdown files.
+    -   **Description**: This milestone replaces the naive newline-based chunking for Markdown files with a more intelligent, structure-aware approach.
+The system will first parse the document's hierarchy using its Markdown headers (#, ##, etc.) to identify logical sections.
+    -   **Key Tasks**: Modify the `ingest_markdown` function in `ingestion_service.py`.
+        Implement a pre-processing step that splits the document into sections based on header levels.
+Pass these complete sections to the chunking logic.
+    -   **Outcome**: Chunks from Markdown files are far more contextually complete, keeping headers grouped with their associated paragraphs and tables, which significantly improves the quality of data for subsequent processing and RAG.

+-   **Milestone 53: Implement Basic Style Ingestion and Keyword Extraction**
+    -   **Goal**: Make stylistic data from the PDF available to the ingestion service and perform a first-pass keyword extraction.
+    -   **Description**: This is the foundational step.
+We will modify the pipeline to pass styled (Markdown) text from `ppdf_lib` to the `IngestionService` and implement a simple rule to extract all bolded text into a new metadata field.
+    -   **Key Tasks**:
+        -   In `ingestion_service.py`, update the call to `process_pdf_text` to
+            enable style preservation.
+        -   In `ingestion_service.py`, implement a function that parses a chunk's styled text, extracts all phrases wrapped in `**...**`, and saves them to the new `key_terms` metadata field.
+    -   **Outcome**: All new chunks ingested from PDFs will have a populated `key_terms` field containing all bolded text, and styled text is available for subsequent milestones.

+-   **Milestone 54: Implement Context-Aware Italic Handling for Semantic Labeling**
+    -   **Goal**: Improve semantic labeling accuracy by interpreting italics differently based on the knowledge base type.
+    -   **Description**: This step refines the semantic labeling process by introducing specialized prompts.
+It addresses the issue that italics mean different things in adventure modules versus rulebooks.
+    -   **Key Tasks**:
+        -   Create two new prompts in `dmme_lib/constants.py`:
+            `SEMANTIC_LABELER_ADVENTURE` (treats italics as `read_aloud_text`).
+            `SEMANTIC_LABELER_RULES` (treats italics as `mechanics` or emphasis).
+        -   Modify the semantic labeling step in `ingestion_service.py` to accept the styled text and select the appropriate prompt based on the `kb_type` metadata.
+    -   **Outcome**: Semantic labeling becomes significantly more accurate.
+The system can now reliably distinguish descriptive read-aloud text from emphasized rule terms, improving the quality of the data foundation.

+-   **Milestone 55: Implement Special Handling for Stat Blocks**
+    -   **Goal**: Refine the keyword extraction logic to correctly handle the unique structure of creature stat blocks.
+    -   **Description**: This milestone fixes the "metadata pollution" problem we identified.
+It adds a condition to the logic from Milestone 53, preventing generic labels like **CA** and **DC** from overwriting the more important creature name as the primary key term.
+    -   **Key Tasks**:
+        -   In `ingestion_service.py`, modify the keyword extraction function.
+        -   Add a check: if a chunk's semantic label is `stat_block`, do *not* extract all bolded phrases.
+        -   Instead, for `stat_block` chunks, extract only the title of the stat block (the creature's name) and make that the sole entry in the `key_terms` field.
+    -   **Outcome**: The `key_terms` metadata for stat blocks becomes clean and highly relevant, containing only the creature's name.
+This makes finding specific creatures via search or filtering much more reliable.

+-   **Milestone 56: Implement Deep Stat Block Parsing**
+    -   **Goal**: Extract structured data from creature stat blocks to enable advanced queries.
+    -   **Description**: This milestone goes beyond simple keyword extraction for stat blocks.
+It introduces a dedicated LLM-based parsing step that converts the raw text of a stat block into a structured JSON object containing its discrete attributes (CA, DC, Attacks, etc.).
+    -   **Key Tasks**: Design a new `STAT_BLOCK_PARSER` prompt.
+In `ingestion_service.py`, for chunks labeled `stat_block`, add a call to this new prompt.
+Store the resulting JSON object in a new `structured_stats` metadata field.
+    -   **Outcome**: The vector store now contains structured, queryable data for creatures.
+This enables precise RAG queries that are impossible with text alone, such as "Find a creature with CA 15 or higher and more than 6 hit dice."

+-   **Milestone 57: Implement Entity Extraction and Relational Metadata**
+    -   **Goal**: Create explicit links between related chunks of information in the vector store.
+    -   **Description**: This final ingestion step builds a relational layer on top of our data.
+It uses the cleaned-up `key_terms` as candidates to identify and link related concepts, such as a monster to its lair description.
+    -   **Key Tasks**:
+        -   Design a new NER prompt that classifies the `key_terms` of a chunk into entity types (e.g., `creature`, `location`, `item`).
+        -   Add `entities: TEXT` and `linked_chunks: TEXT` fields to the metadata model.
+        -   After all chunks in a document are processed, iterate through them, find chunks that share common classified entities, and populate the `linked_chunks` field with the IDs of related chunks.
+    -   **Outcome**: The knowledge base now functions like a graph.
+Retrieving one piece of information (e.g., a room description) allows the system to easily find all other chunks explicitly linked to it (e.g., the stat block of a monster in that room).

+### Phase 17: Intelligent Retrieval & Caching

+-   **Milestone 58: Implement Multi-Query Retrieval**
+    -   **Goal**: Improve retrieval accuracy by generating and executing multiple search queries for each player command.
+    -   **Description**: This enhances the start of the RAG process.
+Instead of relying on the player's exact phrasing, we use an LLM to brainstorm better ways to search the knowledge base.
+    -   **Key Tasks**:
+        -   Design a "query expansion" prompt that takes a player command and generates 3-5 alternative search queries from different perspectives (rules, narrative, entities).
+        -   In `rag_service.py`, refactor `generate_response` to call this prompt
+            first.
+        -   Update the service to execute all generated queries against the vector store and merge the unique results before ranking and context assembly.
+    -   **Outcome**: Retrieval is more robust and less likely to miss important information, even if the player's command is ambiguous.

+-   **Milestone 59: Implement Location-Based Context Caching (Cached Augmented Gen)**
+    -   **Goal**: Provide the AI DM with a persistent, highly-aligned context for the party's current location, improving consistency and performance.
+    -   **Description**: This implements the "open page" concept.
+When the party enters a significant, known location, the system performs a single, exhaustive query to build a complete "context dossier" for that area, which is then cached and used for subsequent turns.
+    -   **Key Tasks**:
+        -   Add a simple in-memory cache dictionary to the `RAGService`.
+        -   Add logic to `generate_response` to attempt to identify a primary `location` entity from the narrative context.
+        -   Create a new `_build_location_cache` method that, when a new location is detected, retrieves the location's main chunk and all chunks linked to it via the relational metadata from Milestone 57.
+        -   Update `generate_response` to use this cached context block for the LLM prompt instead of performing a live vector search on every turn, as long as the party remains in the cached location.
+    -   **Outcome**: The AI DM's responses become much more consistent and contextually aware within a single location.
+This also reduces latency, as expensive vector searches are performed less frequently during exploration scenes.

 ---